Los Angeles Chargers: Oakland/Los Angeles/Las Vegas Raiders

+The Chargers defeated the Raiders 31–14 despite a left-hand injury to Justin Herbert, who returned after missing a series.
+Running back Kamani Vidal contributed a 59-yard running touchdown, and the defence was effective against the Raiders' run game.
+While coaching decisions were questioned, Jim Harbaugh's run-oriented game was successful at the end, keeping the Chargers playoff hopes alive.

 Kansas City Chiefs

 As of the 2024 season, the Kansas City Chiefs lead 70–58–1, but the Chargers won the only playoff meeting between the two teams, a 1992 AFC wild card game.

 Denver Broncos

 Broncos lead 75–55–1 as of the end of the 2024 season, including having won the only playoff meeting between the two teams, a 2013 AFC Divisional game.